Corinna Wedekind

 A legal claim to funding through the Erasmus program (exchange place and financial support) does not exist and can therefore not be asserted against the university.

-In its Erasmus+ program, the EU provides a travel grant for each grantee.
-This is calculated as follows:
+In its Erasmus+ program, the EU provides a travel allowance for each participant.
+This will be calculated as follows (see Distance calculator of EU):

 The Erasmus Mobility Grant is a subsidy for the additional costs incurred abroad and is not a full scholarship.
 The grant usually does not cover all costs on site.
 Those who undertake such a project urgently need to bring other resources (private or subsidies) to bear.
-Especially in countries such as the USA, possibly Malaysia, Russian Federation, the cost of living at the places of study is at least as high as in Germany if not much higher.
+In some countries, the cost of living in university towns is at least as high as in Germany, if not much higher.

 The same applies to the travel allowance (see previous tab), which is only a subsidy for the travel costs incurred, but does not have to cover them completely.